 Pathogens known to cause food spoilage have been found on brand new disposable gloves compliant for food handling.

-New results of microbial testing of the surfaces of unused disposable gloves have found not only bacteria specific to foodborne illnesses (FBIs), such as E. coli and Staphylococcus, but also pathogens known specifically to cause food spoilage.
+Preliminary results of microbial testing of the surfaces of unused disposable gloves have found not only bacteria specific to foodborne illnesses (FBIs), such as E. coli and Staphylococcus, but also pathogens known specifically to cause food spoilage.
 These pathogens were found on new and unused disposable gloves currently sold to the US food industry.
 They are the result of contaminated water sources used in glove manufacturing, from surface water polluted by agricultural, industrial and urban run-off - including sewage contamination!

 As reported by NZ Parliament’s Environment Select Committee “Food waste is a major issue in New Zealand.
 As a nation, we waste an estimated $872 million worth of food a year.
 That represents 122,500 tonnes of food sent to landfills - enough to feed everyone in Dunedin for two years”.
 Such is the magnitude of food waste in NZ, the Environmental Select Committee is carrying out a briefing to look into ways to prevent the waste of food in New Zealand.